YubicoLabs/fido-openssh-workshop/README.md

 ## Workshop preparation

-To save time downloading tools during the workshop, make sure you download and install the following:
+To save time downloading tools during the workshop, participants should download and install the following in advance:

-- Docker Desktop (or something similar) to run Docker containers.
+- Docker Desktop (or something similar, eg podman) to run Docker containers.

 	https://www.docker.com/products/docker-desktop/